Sherlock: The Riddle of the Crown Jewels: Production

 Sherlock: The Riddle of the Crown Jewels was the first Infocom game to be developed by another company, Challenge Inc, published by Infocom in their "Immortal Legends" genre.
 The only other game published in this line was Arthur: The Quest for Excalibur, also written by Bates.

+Reception

+"It's a auspicious first offering" in the Immortal Legends series, PC Magazine in 1988 said of Sherlock, "one that Friends of the Great Detective and adventure gamers alike will enjoy".